 - I want to leave at least $100,000 as an inheritance to each of my children and grandchildren, possibly in a trust fund that distributes it to them as a group in equal installments over three years so they don't spend it all in one place or at one time.

 For the first two items, you can use a financial calculator to determine the amount of money you'll need to set aside, as well as the compounding rate you'll need to earn on your existing assets, to hit your targets.

-Set the Asset Allocation Limits
+Set Your Asset Allocation Limits

 Establish the Mechanics of Running the Portfolio

-- How regularly you will rebalance your holdings, or whether you will rebalance at all.
+Determine how regularly you will rebalance your holdings, or whether you will rebalance at all.

-Final Thoughts on Writing Your IPS
+Final Thoughts on Writing Your Plan

 Make sure you write out, sign, and date your investment policy statement to keep yourself accountable.
 If you say you aren't going to allow a single stock or bond to exceed 5% of your portfolio, stick by your guidelines.
 If you're going to keep a certain amount in tax-free municipal bonds as an emergency fund, do it.
 Revisit your investment policy quarterly, semi-annually, annually, or bi-annually to ensure you are still on track.